ecofriendly homestead

 If you make your herbal soil amendments now, they will have a few months to brew over winter, and will be ready for application in the spring time.

-11. sanitize seedling trays to prepare for late winter seed starting
+11. Sanitize seedling trays to prepare for late winter seed starting

 One of the easiest ways to prevent disease from spreading to vulnerable seedlings is to sanitize any seed starting equipment, such as trays, soil blockers, and cells.